App-Akademie/task_app/README.md

 ## Setup for new Batches

-1. Fork this repo for your batch
+1. Fork this repository for your batch
 2. Delete the contents of sample solutions
-3. Share the repo with the batch students
+3. Share the repository with the batch students

 # New Task